jmayclin/s2n-tls/bindings/rust/aws-kms-tls-auth/README.md

 The authenticated property is "the peer has kms:GenerateMac permissions on the KMS HMAC Key".

+Note that this library is a data-plane dependency on KMS.
+If KMS is down for more than 24 hours, handshakes will fail.

 # infrastructure setup
 - KMS HMAC Key: Library users must provision a [KMS HMAC key](https://docs.aws.amazon.com/kms/latest/developerguide/hmac.html) using an [HMAC_384](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-choose-key-spec.html#hmac-key-specs) key spec.
 - IAM Role: clients and servers must be configured with an IAM role that has `kms:GenerateMac` permissions on the created HMAC key.
+- Rotation Failure Notification: Applications must supply a "failure notification" closure to the `PskProvider` and `PskReceiver`.
+This closure is invoked whenever there is a failure to rotate the epoch secret.
+Customers should alarm on this value.
+If a rotation fails, rotation will be reattempted in 1 hour.
+If rotation fails for 24 hours, handshakes will then fail.

 # High Level Design